Oakland leaders urge broad battle with Goldman Sachs

 By Sarah McBride

-SAN FRANCISCO Oakland leaders took their financial troubles to the doorstep of Goldman Sachs on Tuesday, urging other cities to join them in fighting a bank that has become a lightning rod for criticism of the U.S. financial system.
+SAN FRANCISCO, July 31 Oakland leaders took their financial troubles to the doorstep of Goldman Sachs on Tuesday, urging other cities to join them in fighting a bank that has become a lightning rod for criticism of the U.S. financial system.

 Oakland is trying to get out of a Goldman-brokered interest rate swap that is costing the cash-starved city some $4 million a year.
 The swap, entered into 15 years ago as part of a bond sale to hedge against rising interest rates, has turned sour for Oakland now that interest rates are near zero.